NIEHS/MOUSE_TRAP/README.md

 ## Who uses this?

 Developed for the Neurobehavioral Circuits Group (NBCG) under the guidance of Dr. Julieta Lischinsky.
-The  which studies the developmental and circuit mechanisms underlying social behaviors.
+The NBCG studies the developmental and circuit mechanisms underlying social behaviors.

 ## Features